-Background checks are a powerful risk-management tool - but only when they’re done correctly.
+Background checks are a powerful risk-management tool, but only when they’re done correctly.
 Employers, schools, and organizations that fail to follow background check compliance laws can face fines, lawsuits, and reputational damage.
-This guide explains background check compliance in plain terms, with a clear focus on the FCRA and what organizations must do to stay compliant.
+This guide explains FCRA background check compliance in plain terms, focusing on what organizations must do to remain compliant.

 Background check compliance means following all applicable laws and regulations when requesting, reviewing, and acting on background check information.